 - An implant-supported bridge could cost $5,500 – $15,000 for a bridge with one or two dental implants spanning three or four teeth.

-Hiding the dark metal margins at the gumline of bridges
+Hiding the dark metal margins at the gumline of bridgework

-It is rare for Dr. Fondriest not to elect the optional choice of prescribing butt-joint margins which cover the metal edges of your bridge with porcelain to prevent the dreaded “black line at gumline“.
+It is rare for Dr. Fondriest not to elect the optional choice of prescribing butt-joint margins.
+This margin choice covers the metal edges of your bridge with porcelain to prevent the dreaded “black line at gumline“.
 Most of our PFM bridge versions totally enclose the gold within the ceramic so that the metal is not exposed to the mouth.